danwells96/ARISES/ARISES/Display/BifocalBreakdown.md

 **chartPointsCircleLayer** is where popups are set up.
 It has a touchHandler to deal with touch events which is to print a message based on the points being tapped.

-* the touchHandler detects where the finger tapped on the screen and compares the x-position of the touch with x coordinates of popups it stored.
+The touchHandler detects where the finger tapped on the screen and compares the x-position of the touch with x coordinates of popups it stored.
 If they match or close to a certain degree the infoBubble is enabled which prints a message to user.
 If touches happens outside screen frame it returns the edge cases.